ArborCarbon/fieldrecord/README.md

 - input vector layers listed above.
 - set project crs

+Config.
+column names and pest codes are hard coded in the mappings.py file. this can be edited pretty easily.

 fieldrecord.src.decode.py:
 Description: Takes CODEs in original format 'DB_Low_Med_' and converts to dictionary {'DB': ['Low', 'Med']}